 INTB 300 Introduction to International Business.
 This course is designed to introduce students to the importance and role of international business.
 Predominant themes will be culture and business opportunities.
 Topics include international trade, balance of payments, multinational corporations and the functional areas of international business.
-(Fall) 3 semester hours.
+3 semester credit hours.
+Typically offered: Fall Term.

 INTB 371 International Negotiations.
 This course aims to introduce students to the theoretical basics of joint problem-solving negotiation, with a particular emphasis on cross-cultural negotiation.
 As the emphasis here is on learning by doing, students will be lead through a variety of simulations that represent a variety of negotiation settings.
-(Periodically).
-3 semester hours.
+3 semester credit hours.
+Typically offered: Periodically.